 You can also use a trusted site like IndieBible, which has a regularly updated list of many radio stations that accept free submissions.

 I use this google search hack to hone in on radio sites that are taking submissions.
 The phrase in quotes can be changed to several different types of variations, but make sure to mention radio in the search query to keep your results relevant.

-Do be prepared to sift through a lot of crap in order to find gold.
+Be prepared to sift through a lot of crap to find gold.
 If you don't have the time or attention span for this method, then you may just want to save up enough to hire someone to do it for you in the future!

 Also, make sure you are sending songs that have been properly mixed and mastered to make sure your audio quality is up to par.

 As a session singer, writer, and producer that has worked with over 200 clients to provide high-quality jingles, singles, and features, Yona spends her time creating and marketing new music and helpful resources for creators.
 Her recent collaborations include work with PBS Sound Field, Tribe of Noise, and the National Black Chamber of Commerce.
 Check out Yona’s latest releases on her Spotify, her Youtube and share if you like it!